The Shining (film): Influence in popular culture

 Both parodies and homages to The Shining are prominent in UK and U.S. popular culture, particularly in films, TV shows, video games and music.
 Images and scenes including the Grady girls in the hallway, the word "Redrum", the blood spilling out of the elevator doors and Jack sticking his head through the hole in the bathroom door, saying, "Here's Johnny", are frequently referenced in the media.

-The Simpsons 1994 episode "Treehouse of Horror V" includes a parody titled "The Shinning".
+The Simpsons season 6 episode "Treehouse of Horror V" includes a parody titled "The Shinning".
 Similarities include Sherri and Terri, the twins in Bart's fourth grade class looking visually similar to the Grady girls, Homer writing "No TV and No Beer Make Homer Go Crazy" and Homer breaking into a room with an axe and uttering 'here's Johnny', only to discover that he had entered the wrong room and using the introduction for 60 Minutes instead.
-The season 30 2019 episode "Girl's in the Band" has Homer, driven mad from working double shifts at the nuclear power plant, experiencing a Gold Room party scene with Lloyd followed by an axe-wielding Human Resources Director who resembles Nicholson's character.

 Dutch dance music duo Hocus Pocus sampled Nicholson's "Here's Johnny" line in their 1993 dance song "Here's Johnny".
 In 1995, the song reached number one in Australia for six weeks, making it the first dance single to do so without radio support in Australia.

-The film was played at the drive-in theater alongside Psycho as part of the Night of Horrors combo in Twister from 1996.

 American heavy metal band Slipknot pay homage to the film in their first music video for their 1999 song "Spit It Out", directed by Thomas Mignone.
 The video consists of conceptual imagery of the band members each portraying characters enacting iconic scenes from the film, with Joey Jordison as Danny Torrance; Shawn Crahan and Chris Fehn as the Grady sisters; Corey Taylor as Jack Torrance; Mick Thomson as Lloyd the Bartender; Craig Jones as Dick Hallorann; James Root as Wendy Torrance; Paul Gray as Harry Derwent; and Sid Wilson as the corpse in the bathtub.
 The video was banned from MTV for overtly graphic and violent depictions, including Corey Taylor's smashing through a door with an axe and the scene wherein James Root viciously assaults Corey Taylor with a baseball bat.
 Mignone and the band eventually re-edited a less violent version, which was subsequently aired on MTV.